+Seating & Storage

-Gear Shift & Throttle Control
+Throttle & Shift Control

-Shift controls into NEUTRAL before starting engine.
+Shift control into NEUTRAL before starting engine.
 Shift only when engine is at idle.
-Reversing at high speeds can cause flooding/ swamping due to water being pushed over the transom.
+Reversing at high speeds can cause flooding/swamping due to water being pushed over the transom.

 Wind and sea currents can change how your boat responds while in motion.
 Understanding your boat and its reactions at speed will make boating for you safer and more enjoyable.